saezlab/liana/README.md

 system.file(package = "liana")
 ```

+## Tutorial
+See a [tutorial](https://saezlab.github.io/liana/articles/liana_tutorial.html) how to use LIANA to run all methods and resource from above!

 ### Citing us:
 Dimitrov, D., Türei, D., Boys, C., Nagai, J.S., Flores, R.O.R., Kim, H., Szalai, B., Costa, I.G., Dugourd, A., Valdeolivas, A. and